julianlam/feps/fep/dd4b/fep-dd4b.md

 For all `Announce` activities, it's important to consider how much of the shared content to expose to the recipient of the `Announce` activity.
 Using an URL as a reference, or including a limited set of metadata as in the examples in this FEP, allows the publishing server for the shared content to control access to the content.
 See [Inclusion of the shared object](https://www.w3.org/wiki/ActivityPub/Primer/Announce_activity#Inclusion_of_the_shared_object) in the [ActivityPub Primer][Primer] for more information.

+## Privacy considerations

+### Consent to be shared

+The creator of the quoted content can indicate their consent to be quoted using the `shares` collection.
+If the creator consents to being quoted, they can add the quote post to the `shares` collection.
+If they do not consent, they can omit the quote post or remove it.

+Servers SHOULD provide affordances to allow creators to add to, and remove from, the `shares` collection.
+Servers may provide opt-in consent, where `Announce` activities are not added to the `shares` collection unless the original author explicitly adds them.
+The server MAY provide opt-out consent, where `Announce` activities are added to the `shares` collection automatically on receipt, but can be removed by the original author.

+Consumers of quote posts can refer to the `shares` collection at any time to determine if the publisher has expressed consent.
+Consent may be extended or withdrawn at any time.

+Consumers SHOULD indicate if the original author has consented to the quote post, and MAY obscure or hide quote posts that do not have the original author's consent.

 ## References

 - James Snell, Evan Prodromou, et al. [Activity Streams 2.0][AS2].
 W3C Recommendation.
 8 May 2018.